Latest Update: August 2020

 BrickVest is made up of different legal entities.
-This privacy notice is issued on behalf of the BrickVest group so when we mention “BrickVest, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the BrickVest group responsible for processing your data.
-BrickVest Markets Ltd is the controller and responsible for this website.
+This privacy notice is issued on behalf of the BrickVest group, so when we mention “BrickVest, “we”, “us” or “our” in this privacy notice, we are referring to the relevant company in the BrickVest group responsible for processing your data.
+BrickVest Markets Ltd is the controller responsible for this website.

 All changes to this policy will be posted here.
 You should visit this page regularly to stay up to date.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.